-In approximately 10 to 15 percent of people, Parkinson’s disease is entirely due to genes inherited directly from their parents.
-People with a history of familial Parkinson’s can ask their doctor for a genetic test to determine whether they have the gene that leads to developing the condition.
+In approximately 10 percent to 15 percent of cases, Parkinson’s disease is entirely due to genetics.
+People with a history of familial Parkinson’s can ask their doctor for a genetic test to determine whether they have a genetic mutation that leads to developing the condition.

 Certain medications including antipsychotic drugs can cause Parkinson’s symptoms as a side effect.
 Drug-induced parkinsonism is the second-leading cause of parkinsonism after Parkinson’s disease.

 Vascular parkinsonism is caused by small strokes in the brain where blood vessels have become blocked.
-Hypertension (high blood pressure), high blood cholesterol, diabetes, and heart disease can contribute to the development of vascular parkinsonism.
+High blood pressure, high blood cholesterol, diabetes, and heart disease can contribute to the development of vascular parkinsonism.

 Read more about different types of Parkinson’s.

 It is important to note that while science is good at finding correlations — apparent relationships — between factors and disease, correlation does not prove that the factor causes the disease.
 Many risk factors for Parkinson’s have been identified and are being studied, but none have been pinpointed as the cause of Parkinson’s.

 About 1 percent of the population age 60 or older has a form of Parkinson’s.
 Any random individual 60 or over has a roughly 1 percent chance of developing Parkinson’s.
 The factors discussed below raise or lower this risk.